jfrog/frogbot/docs/install-gitlab.md

     # [Mandatory]
     # GitLab access token with the following permissions scopes: api, read_api, read_user, read_repository
+    # If you are using Gitlab SAAS, you should use the following scopes: api, read_api, read_repository
     JF_GIT_TOKEN: $USER_TOKEN

     # Predefined GitLab variables.
 There's no need to set them.